 "Jackie's supposed to come over at eleven.
-To . . . you know . . ."
+To... you know...."

 I did know.
-I was surprised he remembered too, especially when he seemed in the middle of a dead-eye stare aimed at Yuki.
+I was surprised he remembered too, especially when he seemed into a dead-eye stare at Yuki.

-For a brief moment, I thought about asking her if she'd care if his friend came over . . . but this was his house.
+For a brief moment, I thought about asking her if she'd care if his friend came over... but this was his house.
 And she wasn't that kind of person.

 "Of course she can still come over.
-We might as well take advantage of having Miss One Hundred and Twenty-Seven Million Albums being here.
+We might as well take advantage of having Miss One-Hundred-and-Twenty-Seven-Million Albums being here.
 She can help."